airbus-seclab/bincat/doc/install_manual.md

 bincat in a linux virtual machine, or in a docker container (build procedure provided in docker/Dockerfile).

-By default non initialized external symobols are not exported by `ranlib`.
+By default non initialized external symbols are not exported by `ranlib`.
 Hence some symbols in `_caml_table` are not exported which results in a link failure.
 To avoid this, run the following command: